Brillone/foo-bar-challenge/README.md

 # foo-bar-challenge
 Google FooBar challenge is a google secret recruiting challenge.
+Getting invited to the challenge is usually done by a sercret banner in google search page.

 It's designed as a game where the user act as Commander Lambda's personal undercover assistant.